Sphingobacterium olei

 Sphingobacterium olei is a Gram-stain-negative, rod-shaped, and non-motile bacterium.
 It was first isolated from oil-contaminated soil in Daqing oil field, China.
 S. olei has been found to be able to degrade herbicides quizalofop-p-ethyl and diclofop-methyl.
 Before a name was given, S. olei was designated as strain HAL-9T.
 The species name olei means "of oil" in Latin.

 Morphology

-S. olei is Gram-stain-negative, non-spore-forming, non-motile and rod-shaped.
-The cells are 0.5–0.6 µm in diameter and 1.1–1.3 µm in length.
+Sphingobacterium olei is Gram-stain-negative, non-spore-forming, non-motile and rod-shaped.
+The cells are 0.5–0.6 μm in diameter and 1.1–1.3 μm in length.
 Colonies of S. olei are round, smooth, mucous and yellow.
 The yellow color is consistent with other Sphingobacterium species.

 Phylogeny

 The genus Sphingobacterium is characterized by the high concentrations of sphingophospholipids as lipid components.
 The results of phylogenetic and genome-based analyses clearly suggest that S. olei belongs to the genus Sphingobacterium and represents a novel species.
 According to 16S rRNA analysis and multi-locus sequence analysis (MLST), S. olei shared the highest similarity to Sphingobacterium alkalisoli (98.3%), followed by Sphingobacterium mizutaii (95.1%) and Sphingobacterium lactis (95.1%).
 These values were below the 98.7% threshold suggested for proposing a novel species.

 Some features distinguished S. olei from the most closely related S. alkalisoli.
 For example, unlike S. alkalisoli, S. olei are positive for oxidase, catalase, and glucose fermentation activities, while negative for nitrate reduction and indole production.
 S. alkalisoli could tolerate higher pH and salinity than S. olei, which might be due to the fact that S. alkalisoli was isolated from saline-alkaline soil.